Methodology: Best Health Schools Rankings

 Find out how U.S. News ranks graduate health programs

-By Robert Morse, Sam Flanigan
+By Robert Morse and Sam Flanigan

-All the health rankings are based solely on the results of peer assessment surveys sent to deans, other administrators, and/or faculty at accredited degree programs or schools in each discipline.
+All the health rankings are based solely on the results of peer assessment surveys sent to deans, other administrators and/or faculty at accredited degree programs or schools in each discipline.
 All schools surveyed in a discipline were sent the same number of surveys.

 Respondents rated the academic quality of programs on a scale of 1 (marginal) to 5 (outstanding).
 They were instructed to select "don't know" if they did not have enough knowledge to rate a program.
 Only fully accredited programs in good standing during the survey period are ranked.
 Those schools with the highest average scores appear in the rankings.